 Source: Laurentian Library.
 "Reading LC call numbers."
 Online video clip.
 YouTube.
 YouTube, 6 August 2014.
 19 May 2021.

-You can also place a hold on a book and then pick it up at the front desk of either campus library that you request.
-Click the title of a book from the results list to view the full record, then click on the blue "Place Hold" button on the right side of the page.
+You can place a hold on a book and then pick it up at the front desk of whichever campus library you request.
+From the search results page, click the title link of a book to view its full record and then click on the blue "Place Hold" button on the right side of the page.

 Watch the following video to see how to place a hold on a book in the CSB and SJU Libraries catalog: